 2. You’re at the mercy of others

-Do you want to learn Korean by engaging with the native population from South Korea?
+Do you want to learn Korean by engaging with the native population of South Korea?

 Incredible!

 So, unless you speak English fluently with the standard accent, it would be challenging to find enough takers.
-Will you prefer learning Korean from someone who just started out a few days back or speaks not-so-good?
+Would you prefer learning Korean from someone who started a few days back or does not speak Korean well?

-The problem is the same with everyone.
-Unless you are willing to offer some real help to others, they won’t do that either.
+The problem is the same for everyone.
+They won’t do that unless you are willing to offer some real help to others.
 This requires your time, dedication, and effort.

-You may contact many profiles, but if they are not keen on writing back, correcting you, or helping you, you will hit many stumbling blocks in the end.
+You may contact many profiles, but if they are not keen on writing back, correcting you, or helping you, you will hit many stumbling blocks.

-You are also relying on people to correct your mistakes and help you improve.
+You also rely on people to correct your mistakes and help you improve.
 Who knows if they are right?

 And what if they don’t bother to update you when you’re wrong, or they make right into wrong?